 College of Arts and Sciences

 There is no specific high school preparation for enrollment in Asian Studies.
 Previous knowledge of an Asian language is not required, but students who have studied a foreign language have an advantage.
-Strong interest in the social sciences and humanities and a good background in English composition, social studies, and mathematics are desirable.
+Strong interest in the social sciences and humanities and a good background in English composition, social studies, computer use, and mathematics are desirable.

 BGSU's website for future students contains University highlights, admissions procedures, financial aid information and many department profiles.
 It can be accessed at www.bgsu.edu.